SistaGod: Plot

 The film begins during the early 1990s.
 A white American soldier, serving in the Gulf War as a sniper, is washed ashore on Trinidadian soil.
 He is shell-shocked from the war, with the mindset of a 12-year-old child.
-He is taken care of by an Afro-Trinidadian nurse, who helps rehabilitate him.
-Eventually, they fall in love.
+He is taken care of by an Afro-Trinidadian nurse, who helps rehabilitate him, and they fall in love.

-Mari, the daughter of the soldier and the nurse, was conceived in a cemetery.
+Mari, their daughter, was conceived in a cemetery.
 Because the girl is dark-skinned, the soldier denies that she is his child, and leaves the mother.
 The nurse goes insane and is taken to an asylum, where she spends day after day staring at photos of her and the soldier.
 Mari is taken in by “Nan”, her adopted Hindu grandmother, in St. Joseph, Trinidad.
 They live near the cemetery where she claims she hears the souls of the dead trying to resurface.

-One day, out of curiosity, Mari picks a bunch of poisoned berries from a tree and eats them.
+One day, out of curiosity, Mari picks and eats a bunch of poisoned berries from a tree.
 She does not die, but her tongue is darkened black.
-Nan creates an antidote for the poison, using medicinal herbs.
+Nan creates an antidote for the poison using medicinal herbs.

-Her mother is eventually released from the asylum and takes Mari to church one day.
-When reaching the church, they view a woman and her three children.
+Her mother is eventually released from the asylum and takes Mari to church, where they view a woman and her three children.
 The woman, in Mari's opinion, looks like Miss Universe.
 The three children (two boys and a girl) are her half-brothers and half-sister respectively.
-The two women stare at each other, frozen in the middle of the street.
-Mari's mother walks off, leaving the family to walk the other way.
+The two women stare at each other in the middle of the street, and both walk away.

-At age eighteen, while Mari is sleeping one night, he has a premonition of the future.
-After this dream, she realizes that she is the New Messiah.
+At age eighteen, while Mari is sleeping, he has a premonition of the future and realizes that she is the New Messiah.
 Her presence on Earth will herald an event known as the “Apocalypso”, after which “everyone will disappear”.

 Believing that Mari is possessed by a spirit, Nan hires a popular televangelist to exorcise her.
 Mari remains on her bed as the televangelist begins.
 As he speaks to her to be released from the spirit, she suddenly goes into convulsions and light illuminates from her mouth.
 The televangelist ultimately gives up, and assumes that Nan's house is possessed and is causing her adopted granddaughter to act strange.
 The decision is made to burn the house down, forcing Nan to stay by her sister's house.
 The loss of her home affects Nan, who dies a few days later.
 She is buried in a funeral pyre, using scraps from her house.

 The televangelist returns to complete the demolition of Nan's house.
 He tries to console Mari by giving her an iguana that he caught.
 She eventually frees the iguana, after which it is run over by a vehicle.
-She glances into the car, and sees the face of her father.
+She glances into the car and sees the face of her father.
 Her father had returned to Trinidad years ago to open a pub, with its walls painted with images from the Gulf War.